 Breathing more heavily means that, whether hobbyist or athlete, anyone running in bad air quality inhales more air pollution, which is particularly risky for people suffering from heart conditions, diabetes, asthma, or other respiratory diseases.

 But for athletes, there’s another variable:

-Running in Poor Air Quality Impacts Athletic Performance
+Running in Bad Air Quality Impacts Athletic Performance

 Athletes who exercise or complete under poor air quality conditions have to worry about more than just the health impact, but their ability to perform too.
 Researchers have found that even just a 1% increase in PM10 pollution decreased athletic performance among soccer players, and if PM10 exposure during the football match surpassed 50 µg/m3, performance suffered even more (for context, the WHO’s recommended 24-hour max is 45 µg/m3).

 As Air Pollution Gets Worse, Should We Stop Exercising Outdoors?